chanbot5000/Morps/docs/Reference Guide.md

 ## Buffer

-Used to created a buffer for any point, line, or polygon file.
+Used to create a buffer for any point, line, or polygon file.
 Currently no attribute information is carried over into the output file (working on it!).

 **Creation**

     buffer(*Input File*, *Output File*, *Buffer Distance*, *File Type*)

 **Arguments**